Five arrested after man assaulted and abducted from house

 The abducted man was discovered at about 5.30pm back in the village of Convoy and was taken to Letterkenny University Hospital with what gardaí described as non-life threatening injuries.

-The vehicle he was abducted in was later found by PSNI outside a residence in Castlederg, Co Tyrone, and three men and two women were arrested on Sunday evening.
+The vehicle used for the kidnapping was later found by PSNI outside a residence in the Listymore area of Castlederg, Co Tyrone.
+Three men and two women were subsequently arrested on suspicion of a number of offences including kidnapping and “causing grevious bodily harm with intent”, said the PSNI.
+The men arrested are aged 27, 31 and 35, and the two women are aged 20 and 30, and remain in custody.

-Gardaí are also investigating what they said was a “related incident” of dangerous driving where a vehicle was rammed at about 2.30am on Sunday, October 4th.
+Gardaí are also investigating what they said was a “related incident” of dangerous driving where a vehicle was rammed into a wall at Town View Heights in Ballybofey, Co Donegal at about 2.30am on Sunday, October 4th.

 Gardaí discovered a car with “extensive damage” but no occupants in the vehicle.